PLSysSec/rlbox_mpk_sandbox/README.md

 # RLBOX MPK Sandbox Integration

 Integration with RLBox sandboxing API to leverage the sandboxing provided by Intel MPK (Memory Protection Keys).

+**Note:**  This repo is only meant to simulate the performance cost of MPK transitions.

 For details about the RLBox sandboxing APIs, see [here](https://github.com/PLSysSec/rlbox_api_cpp17).